 Many small businesses would love some extra help, and you can offer assistance in exchange for a paycheck!
 So, if large retailers won't hire you as a 14-year-old, check with small businesses in your city/town.
 Small business owners work hard, and they would appreciate some extra help, so all you have to do is ask.
 You can get jobs like packing up products, cashier, cleaner, etc. Simply ask and land yourself a job!

-It can be hard to get a job as 14 year old, and there will be times when you search for jobs and can't land any, so what do you do?
-You can do some small tasks using survey sites to make money from home quickly!
-To make some cash, I recommend checking out platforms such as Survey Junkie, Swagbucks, GG2U, and InstaGC.
-You won't get rich from taking surveys, and it is not as great as getting a job, but it's an excellent way to make extra money while you look for a job.
+It can be hard to get a job as a 14-year-old, and there will be times when you search for jobs and can't land any, so what do you do?
+You can do some small tasks using survey sites to make money from home quickly.

-Being a lifeguard only works if you live in or near a warm state or the summertime.
+Being a lifeguard only works if you live in or near a warm state or in the summertime.
 Still, it's an excellent way to make money.
 You might not be able to get a job at the beach due to not being old enough or having enough experience, but there are other places you can land jobs.
-Check out the YMCA, community pools, etc. It's a pretty neat way to make some cash, but you need to be a strong swimmer.
+Check out the YMCA, community pools, etc. Working as a lifeguard can be one of the best summer jobs on this list.
+It's a pretty neat way to make some cash, but you need to be a strong swimmer.